mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 ### Justification of choice (esp compared to contructionism)

 Much of the foundational literature on game making focuses on personal dimensions of learning (Harel and Papert, 1991; Kafai and Burke, 2015; Kafai and Resnick, 1996).
-They draw on Papert's constructionist approach which extends a piagetian take to propose that construction of personal knowledge happens best where learners can experiment and manipulate objects [@ackermannPiagetConstructivismPapert2001].
-Such a focus on individual learning is problematic from perspective of sociocultural approaches due to a tendency to ignore both contextual factors influencing the learning setting and the evolving use of resources, processes and shared understandings by emergent communities of learners [@oloughlinRethinkingScienceEducation1992] .
+They draw on Papert's constructionist approach which extends a piagetian take to propose that construction of personal knowledge happens best where learners can experiment and manipulate  [@ackermann_piagets_2001] .
+Such a focus on individual learning is problematic from perspective of sociocultural approaches due to a tendency to ignore both contextual factors influencing the learning setting and the evolving use of resources, processes and shared understandings by emergent communities of learners oloughlin_rethinking_1992

 While noting the focus "individualist" approach of many studies from constructionist researchers, [@barab_practice_2000].

-The alignments noted by Barab between constructionist approach and apprenticeship also apply to DBR namely "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001, p.
-3].
-Thus the broad claims are in alignment with wider socio cultural approaches.
+The alignments noted by Barab between constructionist approach and apprenticeship also apply to DBR namely "learning occurs within a context of use, learning is frequently collaborative, learning as authentic, learning as inquiry-based not transmission-based" [@hay_constructivism_2001] p.
+3. Thus the broad claims are in alignment with wider socio cultural approaches.

 Constructionism as a movement has done important work in creating design guidelines but much weaker as either an underlying theoretical or analytical framework.